 At Heather R. Hayes & Associates, we understand the complexities around recovery services for older adults.
 It can be difficult for family members to know how to approach their older loved ones concerning potential substance use or mental health.
-We provide compassionate, expert-led recovery services such as intervention, case management, recovery coaching, and sober companionship to all of our clients.
+We provide compassionate, expert-led recovery services such as Trauma-Informed Responsive Intervention™, case management, recovery coaching, and sober companionship to all of our clients.
 We also have access to a wide range of recovery resources so we can allocate the most appropriate resources for our clients based on their unique needs.

 If you are struggling, or you have an older loved one in need of professional help and support regarding an any of these issues, please reach out to us today.

 We will work together with you to develop a plan of healing for you and your entire family system.